Police vehicles in the United States and Canada: Appearance

 Unlike other countries, Battenburg markings are very rare on emergency vehicles in the United States and Canada.
-However, this does not mean they are completely nonexistent in North America; a few regional police services in Ontario, namely those in St. Thomas and Barrie, have adopted yellow and blue Battenburg marking designs on some newer cruisers, although this practice is uncommon in the two countries.
+However, this does not mean they are completely nonexistent in North America; a few regional police services in Ontario, namely those in St. Thomas, Barrie and Cobourg, have adopted yellow and blue Battenburg marking designs on some newer cruisers, although this practice is uncommon in the two countries.

 While black and white designs are used in many jurisdictions, many modern police cars use solid colors, primarily neutral tones such as white, black, and grey, often out of budgetary concerns; for example, the NYPD switched from baby blue to white in the late 1990s to save money on painting costs.
-Other colors, such as shades of blue, green, brown, tan, and red, are used by other agencies.
+Other colors, such as shades of blue, green, brown, tan, and red, are used by a handful of other agencies.
 In Canada, yellow was a common color used by municipal and regional police in Ontario until the 1980s; like the NYPD, most police services switched to white paint to save money.

-Today, most fleet markings on patrol vehicles are created from reflective vinyl with an adhesive backing that is applied in a peel-and-stick manner.
-Colors chosen to represent the agency's identity are typically chosen by the individual department, although, as noted above, some states have specific guidelines for color schemes and markings.
+Most modern fleet markings are created from reflective vinyl with an adhesive backing that is applied in a peel-and-stick manner.
+Colors chosen to represent the agency's identity are typically chosen by the individual department, although some states have specific guidelines for color schemes and markings.
 Vinyl used to produce fleets markings comes in large rolls that are fed through a plotter (cutter) or large-format printer/cutter.
 The designs are created in specialized computer software and sent to the machines via a cable link for production.
 Once the design is cut into the vinyl, the excess vinyl on the sheet is removed in a process called "weeding".
 Finally, a paper pre-mask is applied to the top of the vinyl design to allow easy application of multiple letters and shapes at one time.